York Meetinghouse

-York Meetinghouse is a historic Quaker meeting house at 135 West Philadelphia Street in York, York County, Pennsylvania.
-It was built in 1766 and expanded in 1783.
+The York Meetinghouse is a historic, American Quaker meeting house that is located at 135 West Philadelphia Street in York, York County, Pennsylvania.

+It was added to the National Register of Historic Places in 1975.

+History and architectural features

+Built in 1766, this historic structure was expanded in 1783.
 The original building was a two-bay brick structure with a gable roof.
 The addition nearly doubled the size of the building.
 It is a two-bay brick structure with another entrance and window.
 The meeting house is still used for regular worship.

 It was added to the National Register of Historic Places in 1975.